simularium/simularium-website/.github/ISSUE_TEMPLATE/maintenance-task.md

-## What would be the consequences for not doing this?
+## Why would this be an improvement / What would be the consequences for not doing this?